Sonder9927/Arch-config/README.md

 Use `pacman -S package`.

 ### chmod
-Generally I replace the newly default file with my back file.So I may face the problem with no permissions.
+Generally I replace the newly default file with my back file.
+So I may face the problem with no permissions.
 If this occurs, I should `chmod -R 777 *`

+## zsh
+A useful shell.
+I'd like to use zsh from arcolinux which has a random theme.

+Just copy `~/.zshrc` and `/usr/share/oh-my-zsh`.

 ## lvim
 ***lunarvim***